 Note that the categories presented below are just that – categories.
 While I’ll give you some general guidance on what products you can consider under each category, it will by no means be a comprehensive list.
 You are going to have to figure out what the best products for you are.
 No one can do that for you; however, I hope this article will at least get you started.

 The categories are presented in alphabetical order not by order of importance.
 If it was the latter, water would come first, not last.
-To purchase supplies by priority, I recommend you conduct a personal threat assessment first.
+To purchase supplies by priority, I recommend you build a SHTF plan first.

 That personal threat assessment should help guide your purchase of goods, focusing on what makes the most sense to your situation.
 It will help you lay out a plan, so purchases are strategic and build on one another.
 You may need to start with a product from one category, then another, then move back to the first.
 It depends entirely on your situation.
 There is no one size fits all approach to prepping.